 Secretary of State

 The secretary of state is the president's principal adviser on foreign policy and the person chiefly responsible for U.S. representation abroad.
 The secretary is the highest-ranking member of the president's Cabinet.
 He or she is fourth in line of presidential succession after the vice-president, senate majority leader, and speaker of the house.
 Congress created it in 1789.
 Thomas Jefferson was the first secretary of state.

-The Secretary sits on the National Security Council with the Department of Defense, the CIA and the Treasury Secretary.
-They coordinate international relations, intelligence, and defense under the President's supervision.
+The secretary sits on the National Security Council with the heads of the Department of Defense, the CIA, and Treasury Department.
+They coordinate international relations, intelligence, and defense under the president's supervision.

 The State Department affects the U.S. economy in three critical ways.
 First, it negotiates trade agreements.
 These increase export opportunities for U.S. businesses by eliminating tariffs.
 Exports contributed $2.23 trillion in 2015.
-That's more than 10% of the nation's output.
+That's more than 10 percent of the nation's output.
 It boosts economic growth and creates jobs.
 For example, the North Atlantic Free Trade Agreement increased growth by 0.5 percent a year.
 As NAFTA is the largest free trade treaty in the world, its free trade agreement pros and cons greatly affect the U.S. economy, particularly in the area of U.S. imports and exports.

 Second, the State Department reduces the economic volatility associated with terrorism.
 It promotes economic stability within other countries throughout the world.
 That makes it easier for U.S. companies to do business overseas.

 If you plan to travel outside of the United States, the State Department will issue you a passport.
 It provides assistance for travelers, such as tips for traveling abroad, country briefings, and travel warnings.
 You should register with the U.S. Embassy of the country you are visiting.
 If there is an emergency, the Embassy will contact and assist you in leaving.
 If you are a foreigner wishing to visit the United States, you need to apply for a visa for short stays.